Table of Contents

 Florida is a Busy Place

-Minor vehicles accidents happen every day, and most often only result in property damage.
-However, we know how important your vehicle is to your everyday life, and they can be expensive to fix.
-Some of the most common minor vehicle accidents causes include:
+Minor accidents occur daily, with most resulting only in property damage.
+However, we know how important your vehicle is to you.
+The most common minor parking lot accident causes include:

 - Backing into a parked car

-- Vehicles failing to slow down when your brake
+- Failing to slow down for brake lights

-- Sliding on wet roads and running into parked vehicles
+- Sliding into parked vehicles due to wet conditions

 - Misjudging the distance between vehicles in a parking lot